 “These three St. Louis museums were chosen,” Barbara Decker-Franklin told me in a recent interview, “for their different and distinctive strengths and for their potential to be able to respond in new directions, to become parts of a greater whole, thereby playing more active roles in the community.”
 The goal of this Urban Museum Collaborative is, in Decker-Franklin’s words, “correcting and constructing a new understanding of the 19th century City of St. Louis and honoring the common humanity of those who came before – the laborers, the enslaved humans who came against their will, the immigrants – all who built and shaped the city with their enormous contributions.

 The Eugene Field House Museum is the oldest of the members, having opened to the public in 1936, in what is today the oldest residence downtown.
-The only surviving portion of Walsh’s Row (dated to 1845) it was the boyhood home of Eugene Field, “Children’s Poet” and “Father of the Personal Column in American Journalism,” whose father Roswell represented the Dred Scott family in their suit for freedom in St. Louis.
+The only surviving portion of Walsh’s Row (dated to 1845) it was the boyhood home of Eugene Field, “Children’s Poet” and “Father of the Personal Column in American Journalism,” whose father Roswell represented the Dred and Harriet Scott family in their suit for freedom in St. Louis.
 A focus on childhood in the 19th century which includes an antique toy collection begun by Eugene Field is a distinguishing feature of this foundation’s work.

 The Campbell House Museum, which stands approximately twenty blocks north and west of the Eugene Field House Museum, was constructed in 1851.
 Unlike the connected houses of Walsh’s Row, which were the most prevalent type of city housing in the mid-19th century, the home of Robert and Virginia Campbell, was an innovation in urban housing, a single, three-story unit, which stood on its own property.
 Approximately ninety-five per cent of what the Campbell family owned is today inside the three-story Victorian townhouse at 1508 Locust Street, making it a treasure trove of upper-class, 19th century American family life.